PelionIoT/mbl-docs/Docs/develop_applications/user_app_helloworld.md

     sudo install -m0755 build-<arm-arch> /usr/local/bin
     ```

 You can use the built image to generate a short-lived container to compile the application.
 Do this by running the container and capturing the output as an executable file.
-The Make toolchain is then invoked, along with the crosscompilation executable file, to build a variant (release or debug) of the Hello World application.
+The Make toolchain is then invoked, along with the cross compilation executable file, to build a variant (release or debug) of the Hello World application.

 To build, invoke the Make toolchain command: `build-<arm-arch> make release`.